DeltaSpace: A Semantic-aligned Feature Space for Flexible Text-guided Image Editing: Related Work

 Unlike GANs~\cite{goodfellow2014generative}, diffusion models maintain a latent space that preserves the same dimensionality as the input.
 Image editing in DiffusionCLIP~\cite{kim2022diffusionclip} is achieved by directly optimizing latent variables within the latent space of diffusion models under the supervision of CLIP.
 Diffusion Autoencoders~(DiffAE)~\cite{preechakul2022diffusion} introduces an additional encoder to capture a meaningful and decodable latent space for diffusion models.
 Moreover, Hierarchical Diffusion Autoencoders (HDAE)~\cite{lu2023hierarchical} leverages the coarse-to-fine feature hierarchy of the semantic encoder to encode semantic details.
 Meanwhile, Asyrp~\cite{kwon2022diffusion} selects the deepest feature maps of the pre-trained diffusion models in the U-Net~\cite{ronneberger2015u} architecture to represent semantics.

-In this work, we propose a novel diffusion model, called style-conditioned diffusion model, which utilizing the semantically rich and comprehensive representation offered by StyleGAN as the conditional signal to control the model.
+In this work, we propose a novel diffusion model, named style-conditioned diffusion model, which utilizes the semantically rich and comprehensive representation offered by StyleGAN as the conditional signal to control the model.